Gokruzk/photo_manager/README.md

 ## Backend

-REST API for manage users' photos
+REST API for manage users' photos.
+Developing this project was a very interesting experience.
+It made me realize how important it is to have a well-structured project that allows changes and scaling without breaking everything.
+I also got in touch with testing for the first time, and thanks to this architecture, it was easier to understand how to write them.

 ## Installation and Configuration